- Go 99.5%

 - the default TTL is

-168h(7 days) tonic query inspect ... --refreshforces a live refetch and overwrites the cached valuetonic serveinspect requests acceptrefresh=truefor the same bypass semantics
+168h(7 days) tonic inspect ... --refreshforces a live refetch and overwrites the cached valuetonic serveinspect requests acceptrefresh=truefor the same bypass semantics

 Example tonic config: